AlannaHazlett/Portfolio/README.md

   <div style="max-width:600px;">
     <h2>About Me:</h2>
     <p>
-      I hold a Master's degree in Data Science and a Bachelor's degree in Biology, and I am currently working in Neuroscience research.
-With my combined background in data science and biology, I strive to drive impactful research and contribute to advancements in healthcare and biotechnology.
-Data science is transforming the way we analyze complex biological systems, and I apply my expertise to extract meaningful insights that lead to real-world solutions.
-By leveraging data, I aim to make informed, evidence-based contributions that improve societal health outcomes.
+      I hold a Master’s in Data Science and a Bachelor’s in Biology, and am currently working in neuroscience research.
+My background allows me to bridge the gap between an analytical foundation and        scientific inquiry,  turning complex data into clear, actionable insights that support meaningful decisions.
+While I’m especially passionate about contributing to healthcare, biotechnology, and       scientific innovation, I’m equally excited to apply my skills across diverse industries.
+I bring experience in statistical modeling, machine learning, and data storytelling, with a focus on           evidence-based results.
+I’m driven by curiosity, problem-solving, and the opportunity to use data to create meaningful advancements, whether in research, business intelligence, or beyond.
     </p>
   </div>